rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 good way forward.
 I feel like I keep trying things and just run into new problems.

-I'm trying to think ahead 10 steps to see if the new design will serve all the things that I potentially want to do.
-I end up just thinking without doing anything.
+I'm trying to think 10 steps ahead to see if the new design will serve all the things that I potentially want to do.
+I end up just thinking without actually doing anything.
 Perhaps I shouldn't.
 Perhaps I should just focus on the next thing, and then, eventually, I will have reached my end goal.
 I guess that is the TDD way of doing it.
 One tiny test at a time.
 At least now, I have a direction to try.
 I know one test to write.

 But I'm frustrated that I can't clearly see how this new design will solve even my immediate problems.

 But my confidence is starting to grow that this is a promising direction.

-## Doing the switch...
+## Switching event driver safely

 We can't just change how the event driver works in a small step.
-It would require changing in many places.
+It would require changes in many places.

-What we can do is do a completely parallel, isolated version of the event handler.
-We can test drive that, and when we are confident that it works, we can switch over to that version and remove the old one.
+What we can do is do a completely parallel, isolated version of the event handlers.
+We can test drive those, and when we are confident that they works, we can switch over to that version and remove the old one.

-I start with this basic test:
+I start with this test:

 ```python
 >>> project, document = Editor.create_projection_document("rlproject.py")